hpcaitech/ColossalAI/docs/add_your_parallel.md

 ## Gradient Handler

 Gradient handlers are objects which execute the all-reduce operations on parameters' gradients.
-As different all-reduce strategies may be executed for different kinds of parallelism, the user can inherit `colossal.engine.gradient_handler.BaseGradientHandler` to implement their strategies.
+As different all-reduce strategies may be executed for different kinds of parallelism, users can inherit `colossalai.engine.gradient_handler.BaseGradientHandler` to implement their strategies.
 Currently, the library uses the normal data parallel gradient handler which all-reduces the gradients across data parallel ranks.
 The data parallel gradient handler is added to the engine automatically if data parallel is detected.
 You can add your own gradient handler like below:

 ```python
 from colossalai.registry import GRADIENT_HANDLER
 from colossalai.engine import BaseGradientHandler

 @GRADIENT_HANDLER.register_module
 class YourGradientHandler(BaseGradientHandler):